Summer Camps

 Description

-This course guides students through the process of bringing illustrations to the next level by creating unique comics and graphic novels.
+Students elevate their illustration skills in this course by creating unique comics and graphic novels.
 Emphasis is placed on storytelling, introducing students to character development, plot structure, scripting, and storyboarding.
-Skills in pencilling, inking, coloring, space, and perspective are introduced through the use of a wide variety of traditional and non-traditional media, which may include colored pencils, oil pastels, watercolors, digitally edited drawings, and/or handmade zines.
-Artist presentations, trips to the Art Institute of Chicago, and visits to downtown Chicago's vast array of public art provide inspiration and drawing practice as an entry into the basics of comic narrative and stylization. *Basic drawing skills are helpful, but not required.
+The course teaches skills in drawing and illustration, focusing on techniques such as penciling, inking, coloring, and understanding space and perspective.
+Students will explore various traditional and non-traditional mediums, including colored pencils, oil pastels, watercolors, digitally edited drawings, and handmade zines.
+Inspiration also comes from trips to the Art Institute of Chicago and visits to downtown Chicago, where a vast array of public art sparks creativity.
+These experiences will provide opportunities for drawing practice and serve as an introduction to the fundamentals of comic narratives and stylistic expression.

 Class Number